The SPHEREx Image and Spectrophotometry Processing Pipeline: Pipeline Organization and Modules

 \section{Pipeline Organization and Modules}

 Levels 1 to 3 of the pipeline are organized into modules.
 Each module has a specific function in the processing flow, has defined inputs and outputs, and is implemented as \texttt{Task} in the framework.
-Details for each algorithm are available in the SPHEREx Explanatory Supplement, which is updated for each version of the pipeline used for public data products.
+Details for each algorithm are available in the SPHEREx Explanatory Supplement, which is updated for each version of the pipeline used for public data products and the python module code and test directories are available in github (https://github.com/Caltech-IPAC/spherex-pipelines) for the community to see the exact implementation.
 Here we summarize the module functionality in each level.